 Second Language Examination Accommodation

-Suffolk University Law School may grant exam accommodations to students whose first language is not English.
-The accommodations are based on an assessment of the student’s English language proficiency and supported by documentation such as proof of national origin (e.g., passport), results of TOEFL examination, or an ESL evaluation.
-Please note that exam accommodations are granted to allow students whose first language is not English to become acclimated to the law school examination process.
+Suffolk University Law School may grant exam adjustments to students whose first language is not English.
+The adjustments are based on an assessment of the student’s English language proficiency and supported by documentation such as proof of national origin (e.g., passport), results of TOEFL examination, or an ESL evaluation.
+Please note that exam adjustments are granted to allow students whose first language is not English to become acclimated to the law school examination process.

-The following criteria assist in establishing the appropriateness of accommodations:
+The following criteria assist in establishing the appropriateness of adjustments:

 - Students who attended a secondary school where instruction was primarily or exclusively in English are not eligible.